Where to stay in Vienna

-- City Airport Train (CAT), marked in red on the map, is an easy and quick alternative.
+City Airport Train (CAT) is the easiest and quickest choice.
 Trains are available every half hour (06-23), and the connection between the airport and the only stop, Wien Mitte, takes 16 minutes.

-Express train S7 route is marked in black on the map.
-Due to its many stops, it’s slower than CAT, but also significantly cheaper.
+Due to its many stops, the Express train S7 is slower than CAT, but also significantly cheaper.

 In timetables, the airport is referred to as Flughafen Wien.
 The names of the other stations are indicated on the map.
-Timetables: oebb.at.
+Timetables: ÖBB.

-The airport is outside Vienna city zone and therefore a city zone ticket is not sufficient.
+The airport is outside the Vienna city zone, and therefore a city zone ticket is not sufficient.
 Instead, you need to buy a ticket covering the outer zone as well.

-- Railjet trains (the blue line) are long distance trains, which stop at the Vienna main railway station (Wien Hauptbahnhof or Wien Hbf) and at Wien Meidling.
-The price is equivalent to S7 trains, but the travel time is only 15 minutes.
+Railjet trains are long distance trains, which stop at the Vienna main railway station (Wien Hauptbahnhof or Wien Hbf) and at Wien Meidling.
+The price is equivalent to that of S7 trains, but the travel time is only 15 minutes.
 Hence, it’s a good option if you accommodate near Wien Hbf, or if you need to use the metro anyhow.

 At ÖBB website, choose Flughafen Wien (the airport) and Wien Hbf as the stations.

-- Going to the very center, a bus might be the best option unless there’s a metro station near your hotel.
-Vienna Airport Lines operates 14 stops in Vienna.
-Five of the most central ones are marked on the map.
+Going to the very center, a bus might be the best option, unless there’s a metro station near your hotel.
+More information: viennaairportlines.at

 Weather in Vienna